astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `reward_info`

-Returns reward information for the specified token.
+Returns information about token emissions for the specified LP token.

 ```json
 {